Indirect Data Reduction Testing

 9. This should generate a workspace with _calib at the end

-17. Make sure that you keep the _calib workspace, it is needed for the next test
+18. Make sure to also keep this _calib workspace, it is needed for the next test

 Time required 5-10 minutes